 In celebration of Arbor Day, the Sustainability Committee hosts an annual tree planting celebration.
 Each year, the type of tree and location is carefully chosen in order for the tree to thrive and benefit the campus community.
 At the ceremony, information is shared about the background of the tree and Arbor Day.
-It concludes with a blessing by the Chaplain and a musical performance by Moravian College students while members of the campus community help plant the tree.
+It concludes with a blessing by the Chaplain and a musical performance by Moravian University students while members of the campus community help plant the tree.

 During first-year move-in day, a lot of cardboard boxes make their way to campus with nowhere to go after items are unpacked.
 Members of ECO and the campus community partner to break down cardboard boxes and ensure they're recycled.
 It creates less clutter in the residence halls while also being environmentally friendly.